iv461/icey/icey/doc/filtering.md

 Streams can yield not only values but also errors: This allows for more advanced error handling.
 But because streams are statically typed on the error, a stream can only store a single type of error.
 Stream transformations, however, can produce new, different types of errors.
-This requires that we first handle possible errors, resulting in an `ErrorFreeStream'.
+This requires that we first handle possible errors, resulting in an `ErrorFreeStream`.

 This is what `unwrap_or` does.
 These error-free streams can then be fed into transformations that require an `ErrorFreeStream`.
 For example, the `icey::synchronize_approx_time` transformation we used earlier requires such a stream that satisfies the concept of an `ErrorFreeStream`.

 ```cpp
 auto camera_image = node->icey().create_subscription<sensor_msgs::msg::Image>("camera");